 (Recent studies have also shown that high calcium hardness can negatively impact the taste of coffee while magnesium can actually help draw out the flavors from the coffee beans.)

 To compare your supply water to the above standards you can look at your local municipality’s water report which is often available on their website, or you can contact them by phone and they may provide it to you for free.
-If you cannot get free water report or you are on private well water, you may order an H2OTest Express Kit, part# 180-80180.
+If you cannot get a free water report or if you are on private well water, you may purchase an H2O Test Express Kit, part# 180-80180 through ASC1-Parts.

 Falls within SCAA guidelines and does or does not have a taste and/or odor issue.